LeeKonyu/LeeKonyu.github.io/README.md

 - When running in PC,It will show a QRcode that you can read on mobile.
 - When the picture in articles is **too complicated to see it clearly，you can zoom it in full-screen.** .
 - Funny [custom 404 page](https://blog.leeky.top/err),You will like it.
+- **Gitalk** is a comment system which is based on GitHub Issues.Users can comment,view,like and sign up.It's helpful for GitHub Pages or blog to comment.
 - **More suitable for China**:

   - Dropping Google webfont, using proxy webfont.